 Bunkers del Carmel

-When visiting the Bunkers you’ll easily get that “on top of the world” feeling, which makes sense since you are literally on top of Barcelona!
-This place offers the best view of the city.
-Head up there shortly before sunset to capture the changing colours of Barcelona’s skyline, then stay to watch the magical transition into nighttime and get snapping the twinkling city lights below.
+With incredible views overlooking Barcelona, the Bunkers are an essential spot for any photographer.
+Head up there shortly before sunset to capture the changing colours of Barcelona’s skyline, then stay to watch the magical transition into nighttime and capture the shimmering city lights below.

 Expert tip* Take a tripod and use a slow shutter speed to capture the glistening lights of Barcelona.

-In the middle of Raval is the museum of contemporary art of Barcelona, Macba as the locals refer to it.
-It is not just from an architectural point of view super photogenic, it is also the meeting point for the local skater scene!
-At midday you can take advantage of the interesting shadow interplay and for sure you will be able to snap a cool pic as the skaters roll by.
+In the middle of Raval is the museum of contemporary art of Barcelona, or Macba as the locals refer to it.
+Not only is it incredibly photogenic from an architectural point of view, it is also the epicentre of Barcelona’s skater scene, one of the largest in Europe!
+At midday you can take advantage of the interesting shadow play in the square and experiment with angles and light, with some great opportunities to capture the passing skaters.

 Expert tip* A slow shutter speed will give you some cool effects of the movement of the skaters – try moving your camera slightly to the left and right to create a whirlwind effect on your photo.

-This spot offers a different kind of street art – this amazing project showcases the residents from all over the neighbourhood.
-Become part of the neighbourhood and take some photos of yourself too!
+This spot offers a different kind of street art – an amazing project showcasing the residents from all over the neighbourhood.
+Integrate yourself and become part of the neighbourhood by adding some self portraits.

-Expert tip* Set your camera to black and white to really become part of the art.
+Expert tip* Set your camera to black and white for a classic, stylised look.

 Horse Fountain in Parque Ciutadella